 Usually, if you are fishing on private property, there is no fishing license required because you, or someone you know owns the property.
 Make sure if you are not the owner, that you get permission first though.
 Even though a pond or lake might be behind a fence and it looks like someone’s private property, does not mean that it is not owned by the state, and everyone is allowed to fish there.
 Most states allow private property fishing without a license, and that includes private communities with lakes or ponds.

-Private communities, and some privately owned camp grounds with lakes, will also not require you to have a fishing license because they are not patrolled or governed by fish an game.
+Private communities, and some privately owned campgrounds with lakes, will also not require you to have a fishing license because they are not patrolled or governed by fish and game.
 These types of places have to control the fishing privately and will usually have security patrolling the area, so don’t get any fun ideas of sneaking into fish.
-I lived in a private community with lakes, and the security would call the Sheriff’s office an you would be ticketed or taken to jail for trespassing.
+I lived in a private community with lakes, and the security would call the Sheriff’s office and you would be ticketed or taken to jail for trespassing.
 Never forget, Permission, Permission, Permission!

 No, you cannot obtain a fishing license in Nevada, and use it in California or Utah if you go there for a vacation.
 Because each fish and game office is different in each state, you have to obtain a license in each state you want to fish in.
 Always check in with the local fish and game office in every state that you visit and may want to fish because they might have a pass you can buy that is cheaper.

-Unfortunately, when you buy a fresh water license, it is not going to be an endorsed for salt water, so you are going to need to go on your local fish and game and get one for both.
-If you live in a place that has both fresh and salt water fishing areas, please make sure you get one of each if you plan on doing both.
-If you are travelling out of the sate or country to fish, check with the local agency or fishing guides for help.
+Unfortunately, when you buy a freshwater license, it is not going to be endorsed for saltwater, so you are going to need to go on your local fish and game and get one for both.
+If you live in a place that has both fresh and saltwater fishing areas, please make sure you get one of each if you plan on doing both.
+If you are traveling out of the state or country to fish, check with the local agency or fishing guides for help.